 - there can be consequences for your Dutch student finance.
 Always check first with DUO.

 The Erasmus+ programme offers grants to young alumni who have just completed their Bachelor’s or Master’s programme and wish to do an internship abroad.
-You can find more information on the website of Reconfirm TU/e with whom Leiden University collaborates in this area.
+Please note that Leiden University does not offer the option to apply for this grant for the academic year of 2022-2023.
+Check the Scholarships page for more information and updates for 2023-2024.

 Careers advice and finding a job